tendermint/tendermint/docs/rfc/rfc-020-onboarding-projects.rst

 ++++++++++++++++++++++++++

-All E2E tests use the same workload (e.g. generated transactions, submitted to different nodes in the network,) which is emperically tuned to provide a gentle but consistent parallel load that all E2E tests can pass.
+All E2E tests use the same workload (e.g. generated transactions, submitted to different nodes in the network,) which has been tuned empirically to provide a gentle but consistent parallel load that all E2E tests can pass.
 Ideally, the workload generator could be configurable to have different shapes of work (bursty, different transaction sizes, weighted to different nodes, etc.) and